dreamcatcher-tech/network/ideas/Interpulse/CRM/Data/Automatic Complex Creation.md

 DOS should be able to run as a Comlex based application.
 `<Engine>` passes down the raw blockchain to its child.
 ?
 Where to put the path in the current engine ?
+Must be able to declare all the config for the chain in the React component